linkedin/venice/venice-common/src/main/resources/README.md

 # Venice Development Keys

 The keys and certificates in this folder were generated in 2017 with a 10 year expiration.
 That means any automated tests that rely on these certificates will start failing sometime in 2027.
-These keys are intended to be used as development keys and for automated unit tests in place of requesting keys from grestin with `id-tool grestin sign`
+These keys are intended to be used as development keys and for automated unit tests.

 The password is `dev_pass`

 localhost.cert should also be used as the trust store since it is a self-signed cert

-localhost.p12 - PKCS12 keystore
+ * localhost.p12 - PKCS12 keystore
-localhost.jks - JKS keystore
+ * localhost.jks - JKS keystore
-localhost.cert - self-signed certificate
+ * localhost.cert - self-signed certificate
-localhost.key - private key
+ * localhost.key - private key

-This is the process used to generate these files:
+This is the process used to generate these files.
+Note, run these commands one at a time because some of them trigger interactive prompts.

 ```bash
 # generate 10 year self-signed cert and key